drewrawitz/php-download-instagram-images/README.md

 ## Usage
 1. Update the `settings.php` file and enter your [Instagram ID](http://www.pinceladasdaweb.com.br/instagram/user-id/) and [Access Token](http://www.pinceladasdaweb.com.br/instagram/access-token/)
 2. Execute the **api.php** file.
-You can hit the page in a browser or run in from the command line with `php -f api.php`
+You can hit the page in a browser or run it from the command line with `php -f api.php`